2018 Home Tour

 Adjacent to the Church is the St Catherine of Siena Parochial School.
 During the Tour, you will be able to visit class rooms in the school and speak to parents and teachers.
 The school has been educating students in Martinez since 1949.
 It is highly regarded, well certified and, though smaller than it used to be, has very small class sizes that allow for a great deal of teacher/pupil interaction.

-The Martinez Refining Company Clubhouse (formerly the Shell Clubhouse) is the starting point for all Tours.
+The Shell Clubhouse is the starting point for all Tours.
 There are rest rooms inside and there is plenty of parking outside.
 Complimentary water or coffee is available.
 The Clubhouse was built in 1937.
 It has a great Arts & Crafts interior of natural wood.
 Location: 1635 Pacheco Boulevard in Martinez.

 The Band has been an institution in Martinez since first forming in 1910 as the Martinez Liberty Band.
 To learn more about the Band, please click here.